President of Vietnam: Duties, powers and responsibilities

-The president is the head of state of Vietnam, and his main priority is to represent Vietnam internally and externally.
+The president is the head of state of Vietnam, and their main priority is to represent Vietnam internally and externally.
 The officeholder is elected by the National Assembly of Vietnam, is responsible to it and reports to it.
 The tenure of the president is five years, the same as that of the National Assembly.
-The president continues to serve in his functions until the National Assembly elects a successor.
+The president continues to serve in their functions until the National Assembly elects a successor.
 The president has the following executive and legislative powers: